SildCave/kobo-to-anki/README.md

  - Patience

 ### How to use
- - Download the app throgh github release page
+ - Download the app through github release page

 ### How to compile (Linux only, on Windows it's probably just as easy)
  - Install rust